 I first became interested in health psychology as a graduate student.
 I was certified by the Biofeedback Society of California and used biofeedback, cognitive therapy, and stress reduction in my work at Kaiser Hospital in Vallejo, California.
 I had the good fortune to see hundreds of patients with chronic medical conditions such as intractable migraine, musculoskeletal pain, back and neck pain, and anxiety and stress-related symptoms.
 My work combined cognitive therapy, relaxation training, and self-regulation through biofeedback and other self-regulation strategies.
 I conducted research at Kaiser that demonstrated that this blended treatment helped people with chronic headache experience less pain and use less medication.

 During this time I also worked with Dr. Thomas Hanna, who developed Somatics, and his partner, Dr. Eleanor Criswell.
 They were working with new techniques to help people with persistent pain.
 Dr. Criswell mentored me in yoga and meditation.
-Last year I chose to deepen my work in this area by completing training to become a Certified Yoga Instructor.
+In 2010 I chose to deepen my work in this area by completing training to become a Certified Yoga Instructor RYT-200.

 Mindfulness-based techniques have become an important part of my practice because I see how valuable they are for helping people overcome problems, manage stress, and increase their sense of well-being.
 While these techniques can be taught in individual therapy, it is often most helpful to use the model of an eight-week class as originally taught by Dr. Kabat-Zinn.
 Building on this work, I have incorporated an offspring of MBSR, Mindfulness-Based Cognitive Therapy.

 Dr. Susan O’Grady leads you in a three-minute mindfulness meditation: